Can a Glass Table Hold a Fish Tank?

 Tempered glass is noted for its safety and is roughly four times stronger than normal glass.
 Additionally, the tempered glass breaks into very small, harmless fragments, unlike ordinary glass.

-Tempered glass is made with the same method but with a thermal tempering process and the glass is cooled down slowly which makes it much stronger.
+Tempered glass is made using a similar method to standard glass but with the addition of a thermal tempering process and the glass is cooled down slowly which makes it much stronger.
+Tempered glass is therefore utilized in situations where human safety is a concern.

 Choosing the Best Glass for Table Top